nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 - Easy to scale and backup
 - Repository pattern allows swapping to other databases

+**Bulk Delete Endpoint:**
+- Provides convenient way to clear all tasks
+- Useful for testing and development
+- Returns count of deleted tasks for confirmation
+- Idempotent operation - safe to call multiple times
+- Atomic operation - all tasks deleted in single transaction

 **No Authentication:**
 - MVP scope focuses on core CRUD functionality
 - Authentication can be added later without major refactoring